 Pyramid schemes are an old-fashioned scam, and different versions have existed for decades.
 But, as the UK’s fraud reporting centre Action Fraud has noticed, we’re seeing more and more new ones surfacing on social media, designed to target younger people.

-Pyramid schemes are illegal, and people who create, run or promote them can be prosecuted under government legislation called the Consumer Protection from Unfair Trading Regulations 2008.
+Pyramid schemes are illegal, and people who are involved in them, create, run or promote them can be prosecuted under government legislation called the Consumer Protection from Unfair Trading Regulations 2008.

 Pyramid schemes are illegal and unsustainable

 Pyramid schemes are often disguised as a quick way to make money.
 They usually rely on you paying to join, then persuading other people to sign up and pay too.
 Those people are asked to do the same thing, and the chain keeps going.
-People make money when other people pay into the scheme (rather than by selling a product or service).
-And the only people who usually profit are the ones who create them in the first place.
+People make money or get commission when other people pay into the scheme (rather than by selling a product or service).
+And the only people who usually profit from a pyramid scheme are the ones who create them in the first place.

 Schemes like this are unsustainable and illegal.
-If you join one, you could end up losing hundreds of pounds.
-And if you create, run or promote one, you could go to prison.
+If you join one, you could end up losing hundreds of pounds and this could put you at risk.
+And if you create, run or you're involved in one, you could go to prison.

 Your friends and family could lose out too.
-If you think you’ve found a good opportunity to make some extra money, and persuade your friends or family to sign up too, they’ll probably also lose their money when the scheme collapses.
+If you think you’ve found a good opportunity to make some extra money, and persuade your friends or family to sign up too, they’ll probably also lose their money when the scheme collapses, putting them at risk too.

 Your bank account could be frozen.
 If you recruit people to join a pyramid scheme, you’re at risk of your bank freezing or even closing your account.